greenlion/ps_history/README.md

 ======
 You should turn the event scheduler on to collect data.
 There is a stored routine called *ps_history.collect()* which snapshots the performance schema table data into the history tables in a transactionally consistent manner.
 If you don't want to use the event that comes with ps_history, you can run *ps_history.collect()* manually at any time.

+By default data is collected every 30 seconds.
+You do not need to modify the event to change the collection interval.
+Instead, use the *ps_history.set_collection_interval(<seconds>)* procedure.
+For example, to collect data every fifteen seconds:
+*CALL ps_history.set_collection_interval(15);*

+You can also update the psh_settings table directly:
+UPDATE ps_history.psh_settings set value = 15 where variable = 'interval';